bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 The package has data flows passing between communications ports and devices by various asyncio.Queue() objects.

-The driver IPyDriver class, defines queues:
+The IPyDriver class defines queues:

 IPyDriver.writerque